metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 ## Case 9: Epic games UDP traffic to 230.0.0.1 is blocked

-There is no need to troubleshoot this since Epic software is violating IANA rules, they have been notified about the problem which is present for already over 5 years.
+There is no need to troubleshoot this since Epic software uses addresses that are against IANA rules, they have been notified about the problem which is present for already some time.

 For more info see: [Please stop violating IANA rules](https://forums.unrealengine.com/unreal-engine/feedback-for-epic/1800085-please-stop-violating-iana-rules)